cs-fullstack-master/code-concepts-assessment-3-dotnet/README.md

-### Backend Express Server
+### Backend Web Service
-- Should have at minimum 4 endpoints:
+- Should have at minimum 4 endpoints/actions restricted by User role:
   - List all bank accounts
   - Create a new bank account
   - Deposit into bank account ($100)